hosung03/DrawPadAndEPubReader_android/README.md

-# DrawPadAndEPubReader_android (under developing)
+# DrawPadAndEPubReader_android

 ## Features

 This is my personal project for implementing an Android application with several features like
 - Drawing Pad
-- EPub Reader (it will be added soon)
+- EPub Reader
 - Mobile Database
-- Realtime Synchronization
+- Realtime Synchronization (Drawing Lines and EPub Hightlights)

 A Realm soultion (https://realm.io) was used for Mobile Database and Realtime Synchronization.